-1 inclusion in extracurricular activities, regardless of 2 application deadlines, to the extent the children are otherwise 3 qualified and space is available in the receiving state school 4 as determined by the principal.
-5 ARTICLE VII 6 GRADUATION 7 To facilitate the on-time graduation of children of 8 military families, state and appropriate education agencies 9 shall incorporate the following procedures: 10 (1)Waiver requirements.
-Appropriate education agency 11 administrative officials [may] shall waive specific 12 courses required for graduation if similar coursework 13 has been satisfactorily completed in another 14 appropriate education agency or shall provide 15 reasonable justification for denial.
-If a waiver is 16 not granted to a student who would qualify to graduate 17 from the sending school, the appropriate education 18 agency shall provide an alternative means of acquiring 19 required coursework so that graduation may occur on 20 This section shall not obligate the school or time.
-21 appropriate education agency to pay for an online 22 course if funding is unavailable.
+- 1 inclusion in extracurricular activities, regardless of - 2 application deadlines, to the extent the children are otherwise - 3 qualified and space is available in the receiving state school - 4 as determined by the principal. - 5 ARTICLE VII - 6 GRADUATION - 7 To facilitate the on-time graduation of children of - 8 military families, state and appropriate education agencies - 9 shall incorporate the following procedures: - 10 (1) Waiver requirements.
+Appropriate education agency - 11 administrative officials [may] shall waive specific - 12 courses required for graduation if similar coursework - has been satisfactorily completed in another - 14 appropriate education agency or shall provide - 15 reasonable justification for denial.
+If a waiver is - not granted to a student who would qualify to graduate - from the sending school, the appropriate education - 18 agency shall provide an alternative means of acquiring - required coursework so that graduation may occur on - time.
+This section shall not obligate the school or - 21 appropriate education agency to pay for an online - course if funding is unavailable.

-, 1 (2) Exit exams.
-For students entering high school in the 2 eleventh or twelfth grade, states shall accept: 3 , (A) Exit or end-of-course exams required for 4 graduation from the sending state; 5 (B) National norm-referenced achievement tests; or 6 (C) Alternative testing, in lieu of testing 7 requirements for graduation in the receiving 8 state.
-9 If subparagraphs (A), (B), and (C) cannot be 10 accommodated by the receiving state for a student 11 transferring in student's senior year, then paragraph 12 (3) shall apply. · · · · · · · · · · · · · · · · · · · 13 (3) Transfers during senior year.
-If a military student 13 14 (3) Transfers during senior year.
-If a military student transferring at the beginning or during the senior (3) 14 (3) transferring at the beginning or during the senior 14 15 (3) transferring at the beginning or during the senior year is ineligible to graduate from the receiving 14 15 16 (3) transferring at the beginning or during the senior year is ineligible to graduate from the receiving appropriate education agency after all alternatives 14 15 16 17 (3) transferring at the beginning or during the senior year is ineligible to graduate from the receiving appropriate education agency after all alternatives have been considered, the sending and receiving 14 15 16 17 18 (3) transferring at the beginning or during the senior year is ineligible to graduate from the receiving appropriate education agency after all alternatives have been considered, the sending and receiving appropriate education agencies shall ensure the 14 15 16 17 18 19 (3) transferring at the beginning or during the senior year is ineligible to graduate from the receiving appropriate education agency after all alternatives have been considered, the sending and receiving appropriate education agencies shall ensure the receipt of a diploma from the sending appropriate 14 15 16 17 18 19 20 (3) transferring at the beginning or during the senior year is ineligible to graduate from the receiving appropriate education agency after all alternatives have been considered, the sending and receiving appropriate education agencies shall ensure the receipt of a diploma from the sending appropriate education agency, if the student meets the graduation
+(2) Exit exams.
+For students entering high school in the eleventh or twelfth grade, states shall accept: (A) Exit or end-of-course exams required for graduation from the sending state; (B) National norm-referenced achievement tests; or (C) Alternative testing, in lieu of testing - requirements for graduation in the receiving state.
+If subparagraphs (A), (B), and (C) cannot be accommodated by the receiving state for a student transferring in student's senior year, then paragraph (3) shall apply.
+(3) Transfers during senior year.
+If a military student transferring at the beginning or during the senior year is ineligible to graduate from the receiving appropriate education agency after all alternatives have been considered, the sending and receiving (3)

+appropriate education agencies shall ensure the

+receipt of a diploma from the sending appropriate

+requirements of the sending appropriate education

+education agency, if the student meets the graduation